oci-landing-zones/oci-cis-landingzone-quickstart/compliance-mapping.md

 | 18 | 18.5 | Network | Detect | Perform Periodic Internal Penetration Tests | Customer | Procedural Only |  |

 * Partial is limited to the OCI configuration or inventory elements the script can inspect at runtime; it does not validate process-level requirements, review cadence, completeness outside OCI, or operational effectiveness.

+**All Resources limitation:** The `--all-resources` option uses OCI Search, which returns only the resource types supported by Search, not every possible OCI resource.
+Its output is supporting inventory evidence and cannot by itself ensure CIS Safeguard 1.1.
+Supplement it with service-specific inventory sources and procedural evidence as needed.
+See Oracle's [Search policy reference](https://docs.oracle.com/en-us/iaas/Content/Identity/policyreference/searchpolicyreference.htm).

 ## Resources
 ### CIS Resources